 - Bake: Spoon batter into baking dish (it will be very thick, this is normal).
 Bake for 28-30 minutes, or until a knife comes out clean.

-- Cool: Make frosting (per the linked recipe) and set aside.
+- Cool: Make healthy cream cheese frosting and set aside.
 Let cake cool completely before spreading frosting over cake.
 Top with pecans, slice and serve!
 Unfrosted cake can be stored at room temp for up to 2 days.
 Frosted cake should be refrigerated after 2 hours.

 Notes